-This is used in combination with care type13 11 - Mental health care data from the 2021-22 APC NMDS, which also provides episode-level data including funding source and mental health legal status.
+For the admitted setting, this is used in combination with care type13 11 - Mental health care data from the 2022-23 APC NMDS, which also provides episode-level data including funding source and mental health legal status.

-Cost data is reported through 2021-22 collection of the NHCDC, which may be reported by states and territories at either the phase level (preferred) or the episode level.
+Cost data is reported through 2022-23 collection of the NHCDC, which may be reported by states and territories at either the phase level (preferred) or the episode level.
 Linkage between activity and cost data sets is illustrated in Figure 4.